- READER REVIEWS

 Family owned since 1923, the Yankee Tavern was once a watering hole for Lou Gehrig, Yogi Berra, and Babe Ruth (who was known to buy a round after the game).
 These days the extensive surf-turf-and-pasta menu draws a crowd of middle-aged fans and nearby courthouse employees.
 At the long bar in front, both groups chow on wings while listening to loud rock or watching a flat screen TV; in the narrow backroom (renovated by owner Joe Bastone who’s worked here since he was 10), art deco lights gleam off the pressed-tin ceiling, while cherry-colored wood chairs tucked under two-tops share real estate with banquettes painted bomber blue.
-Every bit of wall space pays homage to the home team:players' posters, photos of Joltin' Joe and Jason Giambi, a bat signed by Berra over the bar.
-On game days, when hours are often extended, dear departed Yankee fanatic Freddy Sez was known to stop by to bang his shamrock-adorned frying pan, too.
+Every bit of wall space pays homage to the home team: murals of former patron Mickey Mantle and the stadium, photos of Joltin’ Joe and Jason Giambi, a bat signed by Berra over the bar.
+On game days, when hours are often extended, celebrated Yankee fanatic Freddy Sez has been known to stop by to bang his shamrock-adorned frying pan, too.